mshikebkhan/amazon-price-alert-bot/README.md

 💸 **Automatic Price Tracking** – Enter the product URL, set your desired price, and let the app track it for you.
 📩 **Email Notifications (Optional)** – Receive alerts via email when the price drops — even on behalf of a friend.
-🔔 **Desktop Notifications** – Get real-time popup alerts without checking your inbox.
+🔔 **Desktop Notifications** – Get real-time pop-up alerts without checking your inbox.
 🧠 **User-Friendly Interface** – Simple GUI built with Tkinter for quick setup.
 🔄 **Background Checks** – Automatically checks prices every hour without user input.
 🔐 **Optional Email Config** – Custom email support with secure SMTP configuration.